cocokaleel/LeGame/README.md

 You can score points in form of bubble-coin and every time you escape you move on to the next level , which is more difficult and more sparse in bubble-count, and has a different background design.

-Sinking to the bottom of the crockpot doesn’t hurt Garbanzo, but the mush-timer is omnipresent and falling will hurt your chance of escaping the pot before mush mania.
+Sinking to the bottom of the crockpot doesn’t hurt Garbanzo, but the mush-timer is omnipresent and falling will hurt your chance of escaping the pot before mush mania (final stage).

 Different bean characters:
 You start as Garbanzo, and eventually can earn Lima (no popping bubbles), Black (a bean dressed as a ninja), Navy (can swim, but must endure unboiled-pasta-missiles), and the top tier, Red Bean, surrounded by a mochi health-sphere.

-Experimental feature: the game plays music sometimes and gives you hints.
+Experimental feature: the game plays music sometimes and gives you hints in exchange for bubble-coin.